 “We created Orchestral Manoeuvres In The Dark for a one-off date at Liverpool club Eric’s because they had an open house policy.

-We’d got fed up of our mates playing guitar solos over our German-inspired electro music so we dared to get up on stage – and who did we play with but Joy Division.
+We’d got fed up with our mates playing guitar solos over our German-inspired electro music so we dared to get up on stage – and who did we play with but Joy Division.

 The plan then was to try and get on Granada Reports, so we sent him a tape of our track, Electricity.”